TPSreports2020/slanger/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/slanger)

-Frontend mockup for a Trading application
+Frontend mockup for a Trading application.
+Demo on Stackblitz ^